-Second quarter 2012 guidance:
+Third quarter 2012 guidance:

-For the second quarter of 2012, we expect revenue to be in the range of \$1.65 billion to \$1.75 billion.
-We expect adjusted net earnings per share for the second quarter of 2012 to be in the range of \$0.20 to \$0.26 per share (diluted).
-We expect a negative \$0.04 to \$0.06 per share (diluted) pre-tax aggregate impact on an IFRS basis for the following items: stock-based compensation and amortization of intangible assets (excluding computer software).
+For the third quarter of 2012, we expect revenue to be in the range of \$1.6 billion to \$1.7 billion.
+We expect adjusted net earnings per share for the third quarter of 2012 to be in the range of \$0.17 to \$0.23 per share (diluted).
+We expect a negative \$0.08 to \$0.14 per share (diluted) pre-tax aggregate impact on an IFRS basis for the following items: stock-based compensation, amortization of intangible assets (excluding computer software) and restructuring charges.

-Our guidance for the second quarter of 2012 is based on various assumptions which management believes are reasonable under the current circumstances, but may prove to be inaccurate, and many of which involve factors that are beyond our control.
-The material assumptions may include the following: forecasts from our customers, which range from 30 days to 90 days and can fluctuate significantly in terms of volume and mix of products or services; the timing, execution of, and investments associated with ramping new business; the success in the marketplace of our customers' products; general economic and market conditions; currency exchange rates; pricing and competition; anticipated customer demand; supplier performance and pricing; commodity, labor, energy and transportation costs; operational and financial matters; and technological developments.
+Our guidance for the third quarter of 2012 is based on various assumptions which management believes are reasonable under the current circumstances, but may prove to be inaccurate, and many of which involve factors that are beyond our control.
+The material assumptions may include the following: our ability to effectively manage the RIM wind down; forecasts from our customers, which range from 30 days to 90 days and can fluctuate significantly in terms of volume and mix of products or services; the timing, execution of, and investments associated with, ramping new business; the success in the marketplace of our customers' products; general economic and market conditions; currency exchange rates; pricing and competition; anticipated customer demand; supplier performance and pricing; commodity, labor, energy and transportation costs; operational and financial matters; technological developments; the timing and execution of our restructuring actions, and our ability to diversify and grow our customer base and develop new capabilities.
 Our assumptions and estimates are based on management's current views with respect to current plans and events, and are and will be subject to the risks and uncertainties referred to above.
-Our guidance for the second quarter of 2012 is given for the purpose of providing information about management's current expectations and plans relating to the second quarter of 2012.
+Our guidance for the third quarter of 2012 is given for the purpose of providing information about management's current expectations and plans relating to the third quarter of 2012.
 Readers are cautioned that such information may not be appropriate for other purposes.